Accessibility statement for Lincolnshire Community Health Services NHS Trust

 This accessibility statement applies to Lincolnshire Community Health Services NHS Trust.

+This website is run by Lincolnshire Community Health Services NHS Trust.
 We want as many people as possible to be able to use this website.
-This means you should be able to:
+For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible: